TimoIllusion/simple-ai-benchmarking/README.md

 2. Run benchmark with command `saib-tf` or `saib-pt` using tensorflow or pytorch respectively.

-NOTE: The results are not comparable, since different model architectures are used per default.
+NOTE: The results **are** comparable, since the same model architectures are used per default.

 To install tensorflow and pytorch when installing SAIB, you can also install using the following commands: